-Our aim is to use Pupil Premium funding to help us improve and sustain higher attainment for disadvantaged pupils at our school that is comparable with nondisadvantaged pupils.
+Our aim is to use Pupil Premium funding to help us improve and sustain higher attainment for disadvantaged pupils at our school that is comparable with non-disadvantaged pupils.

-During the period of this strategy, we will focus on key challenges that are preventing our disadvantaged pupils from attaining well; Social and emotional barriers, parental support and lower attainment and progress in reading and writing.
+During the period of this strategy, we will focus on key challenges that are preventing our disadvantaged pupils from attaining well; Social and emotional barriers, parental support and lower attainment and progress in reading, writing and maths.